Get

 Why Does My Cat Act Weird When I’m Naked?

-Your kitty might act strange when you’re naked, but it may not be because you have no clothes on.
+Your kitty might act strangely when you’re naked, but it may not be because you have no clothes on.
 Your cat may pick up on shifts in your energy if you feel awkward about being nude around them.
 Your body may subconsciously cause you to tense up because it feels weird to be in your birthday suit in front of your kitty.
-Your pet knows a lot more about you than you think so it may sense that energy change and try to figure out why you’re acting strange.
+Your pet knows a lot more about you than you think, so it may sense that energy change and try to figure out why you’re acting strange.

 Your pet might also act weird when you come out of the shower.
 For example, a towel on your head probably isn’t normal garb for you, so it may be trying to figure out what it is on your head.
 It might also notice that you’re taller than you usually are or that your head appears to be shaped differently for some reason.